danae-dm/apantias/README.md

 load and should be only loaded when neccesary.

 TODO:
-- create boolean map for badslopes (frame,row,col)
+- use dictionaries in .npy files?
-- use dictionaries in .npy files
+- use .h5 files to store data?
-- add additional info to .npz file output
+- Test cleanup branch
 - check documentation of functions
 - wiki schreiben
 - add type hints and write nice documentation (almost done)